 You can combine coloration and tail type to find the best for you.
 Long flowing swooping tails are quite majestic even though completely white.

 True purple Betta Fish are quite difficult to find.

 You will often find them in rich violets or purple-blueish with other color variations such as copper and black.
 It’s often common to find them with purple bodies and the fins or the face another color.

 They have all types of tail types and color patterns.
-You will just have to find the one that best suit your taste!
+You will just have to find the one that best suits your taste!

 Green Betta Fish